-Academic freedom is used as a general term for the freedom that especially universities, their staff and students have to search for and disseminate knowledge without interference from others.
-It is important for research, teaching and communication.
+Academic freedom is employed as a general term for the freedom that especially universities, their staff and students enjoy to seek for and disseminate knowledge without interference from others.
+This is important for research, teaching and communication.

 “The arts and sciences research shall be free of constraint.
 Academic freedom shall be respected.”

 The practical extent of academic freedom depends in particular on a mixture of formal and informal rules, funding, management practices and institutional frameworks, cf. the report on research and freedom of expression at the Danish universities by the Royal Danish Academy of Sciences and Letters, (Forskningspolitisk årsmøde 2007), page 6, and NOU 2006:19, page 13.

 What is academic freedom?

 At international level, reference is often made to the following definition of ”academic freedom”: